leerang77/leerang77.github.io/_posts/2025-07-23-foundation-model2.md

 ## **4. Defining the optimizer and trainer**
-Now that we have defined the model and the data module, we need to define optimizer and trainer, and optionally a scheduler, to start training.
-While we can do this with Pytorch or Pytorch Lightning, once again Hugginface provides a `Trainer` class that simplifies the process so we will use it.
-The `Trainer` class additionally enables simplified workflow for distributed training and mixed-precision handling. `Trainer` class by default implements AdamW optimizer and a linear scheduler with warmup and decay, so there's no need to explicitly define them; but it is also highly customizable in almost every way through the use of `TrainingArguments` class that is supplied as input to the trainer.
-[Trainer documentation](https://huggingface.co/docs/transformers/en/main_classes/trainer) from Huggingface shows there are **118** parameters that can be passed to TrainingArguments.
+Now that we have defined the model and the data module, we need to define the optimizer and trainer, and optionally a scheduler, to start training.
+While we can do this with Pytorch or Pytorch Lightning, once again Hugginface provides a `Trainer` class that simplifies the process.
+The `Trainer` class additionally enables a simplified workflow for distributed training and mixed-precision handling.
+The `Trainer` class by default implements the AdamW optimizer and a linear scheduler with warmup and decay, so there's no need to explicitly define them; but it is also highly customizable in almost every way through the use of `TrainingArguments` class that is supplied as input to the trainer.
+[Trainer documentation](https://huggingface.co/docs/transformers/en/main_classes/trainer) from Huggingface shows there are **118 parameters** that can be passed to TrainingArguments.

-Training requires metrics.
-In this example, we will assume that we have written a metrics module with get_compute_metrics_fn that returns appropriate metrics function given the model task type.
+During the training, we would want to compute some metrics to visualize the progress.
+In this example, we will assume that we have written a metrics module with `get_compute_metrics_fn` that returns appropriate metrics function given the model task type.
 ```python
 def get_compute_metrics_fn(task_type: TaskType) -> Callable[[EvalPrediction], Dict[str, float]]:
     """